 NewBlot is available in two ‘flavors’: one for stripping nitrocellulose membranes and the other for stripping PVDF membranes.

-Odyssey Infrared Imaging Systems and LI-COR® reagents have been used for research applications in many different disciplines, including neuroscience, neurobiology, Alzheimer’s Disease, Parkinson’s and more.
+Odyssey Infrared Imaging Systems and LI-COR® reagents have been used for neuroscience research applications in many different disciplines, including neurobiology, Alzheimer’s Disease, Parkinson’s, neural tumors, and more.

 Plus pick up your free ‘brain’ pen at the LI-COR Booth (#2713).